mercadopago/devsite-docs/guides/manage-account/reports/available-money/v1/api.en.md

 >
 >Important
 >
-> This documentation uses the old library version.
-To see the new version, go to the [new Set up your reports through API section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/available-money/api).
+> This documentation uses the old API version.
+To see the new version, go to the [new Generating through API section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/available-money/api).

 <hr/>